Forearm Muscles – Anatomy, Function and Clinical Significance

 • from the oblique line on the radial shaft

-The tendons of flexor digitorum superficialis are attached to the anterior margins on the bases of the intermediate phalanges of the four fingers with each slip going to that of index, middle, ring and little finger.
+The tendons of flexor digitorum superficialis are attached to the anterior margins on the bases of the middle phalanges of the four fingers.

 It also acts as a weak wrist flexor.